 - Boots suitable for activities on the field are advisable.

 - All GCSE PE students must wear a Westfield GCSE polo shirt.
 This can be purchased through the PE department.

 We strongly encourage parents to purchase and reinforce the importance of wearing a mouth guard with their child, when taking part in curriculum rugby PE lessons.

-Students taking part in extra curricula rugby fixtures and tournaments will be expected to have and wear a mouth guard in order to participate.
+Students taking part in extra curricular rugby fixtures and tournaments will be expected to have and wear a mouth guard in order to participate.

 where to buy uniform and PE kit

 When a student enters the school building, before school, and at social times, coats must be removed immediately.
-Students will only be allowed to put their coat on as they are leaving the building for social times and at the end of Period 5.
+Students will only be allowed to put their coat on when they leave the building for social times and at the end of Period 5.

 On health and safety grounds, we do not allow students to wear excessive amounts of jewellery in our school.
 Students are not permitted to wear rings.
-Parents/carers should also be aware that tattoos and the wearing of eye jewellery, large or 'hoop' earrings, nose rings and other facial or muscle jewellery, including tongue piercings, is not permitted.
+Parents/carers should also be aware that tattoos, large or 'hoop' earrings, nose rings and other facial or muscle jewellery, including tongue piercings, is not permitted.
 We advise that all piercings should be carried out at the very beginning of the summer holiday to allow time for healing and safe removal at the start of the new academic year.

-Students are not allowed to use mobile phones, smartwatches or earphones at school.
-Any mobile phone, smartwatch or earphones that are seen or heard during the school day will be confiscated by staff and parents will be required to collect the confiscated item from reception.
+Students are not allowed to use mobile phones, smartwatches or earphones/airpods/buds at school.
+Any of these items that are seen or heard during the school day will be confiscated by staff and parents will be required to collect the confiscated item from reception.
 If a student chooses to bring any of these items to school to use after school, these items should be switched off and put away in bags at the Ready Gate prior to the student entering school grounds, and should remain off and in bags for the duration of the school day – including break times and lunch time.